Sylvester matrix: Definition

 If one of the degrees is zero (that is, the corresponding polynomial is a nonzero constant polynomial), then there are zero rows consisting of coefficients of the other polynomial, and the Sylvester matrix is a diagonal matrix of dimension the degree of the non-constant polynomial, with the all diagonal coefficients equal to the constant polynomial.
-If m = n = 0, then the Sylvester matrix is the empty matrix with zero rows and zero columns.
+If m = n = 0, then the Sylvester matrix is the empty matrix with zero rows and zero columns, and a determinant (resultant) equal to 1.

 A variant

 The above defined Sylvester matrix appears in a Sylvester paper of 1840.
 In a paper of 1853, Sylvester introduced the following matrix, which is, up to a permutation of the rows, the Sylvester matrix of p and q, which are both considered as having degree max(m, n).

 This is thus a $2\max(n, m)\times 2\max(n, m)$-matrix containing $\max(n, m)$ pairs of rows.
 Assuming $m > n,$ it is obtained as follows: